-"One thing I do remember about the receipt for the ocean liner," said Ula, "is that the date was two months after her disappearance."
+"One thing I do remember about the receipt for the ocean liner," said Ula, "is that the date was three days after her disappearance."

 Another round of tea and Ula and Gita went into troubleshooting mode.
 "Gita, I have searched everywhere in Borys' things to find that receipt but to no avail.
 I think we should hire an investigator to find your mother."